Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Permutation Codes as Steganographic Codes

-Let us state next some basic facts and definitions about permutation coding which we will use throughout the paper.
-The number $r$ of rearrangements of~$\mathbf{x}$ only depends on its histogram, and it is given by the following multinomial coefficient:
+We state next some basic facts and definitions about permutation coding which we will use throughout the paper.
+The number $r$ of rearrangements of~$\mathbf{x}$ only depends on its histogram~$\mathbf{h}$, and it is given by the following multinomial coefficient: